fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/toshiba-satellite-pro-A50-E-156/README.md

 </tr>
 </table>

-Add yourself in the input group:
+Add yourself in the input group :
 ```sh
 usermod -a -G input yourself
 ```